con-dog/con-dog/README.md

 -->

 ## 🔭 I’m currently working on sillynium, sillynium_lite, and blooper. ##
-- sillynium is software I'm developing that automates the creation of Selenium Scripts via drawing on webpage elements
+- sillynium (🤡) is software I'm developing that automates the creation of Selenium Scripts via drawing on webpage elements
-- sillynium_lite is an open source version of sillynium that automates the creation of Selenium Scripts via drawing on a screenshot of webpage elements
+- sillynium_lite (🤡) is an open source version that automates the creation of Selenium Scripts via drawing on a screenshot of webpage elements
 - blooper (🎬)is a special up and coming pet project ;)

 ## 🌱 I’m currently learning: